 Driving while impaired or driving under the influence is one of the most complex areas of criminal law in the State of North Carolina.
 The volume of DWI/DUI charges has increased drastically in recent years due in large part to increased efforts to train law enforcement officers to identify and investigate impaired drivers.
 Recent changes in North Carolina law have made it easier to prosecute DWI charges and have imposed harsher penalties for those convicted of a DWI.
 If you have been charged with DWI, your first step should be to discuss your charges with James Minick.

 While we can’t change the fact that you are going to have to face your DWI charge, we can plan together how to handle your situation going forward.
-With jail time, loss of driving privileges, fines, increased insurance rates, mandatory alcohol treatment, and lost job/school opportunities hanging in the balance, my role as your legal advocate is to leave no stone unturned.
+With jail time, loss of driving privileges, fines, increased insurance rates, mandatory alcohol treatment, and lost job/school opportunities hanging in the balance, our goal is to help you navigate this complex situation.

 The consequences of a DWI can be long-lasting, so invest in your future now by picking up the phone and calling James Minick.